ErrorTzy/writings/papers/WSIdea.md

 The problem with this answer is to asume the normative power we attribute to our language did not change.

+"trust the reality"
 ## On Charity

 Calling it rational doesn't make it automatically rational.

 Moving from "content" to "circumstance"

+## On Agency and causation